-Issues which may be discussed at the Programme Team meetings are:
+Issues which may be discussed at the Programme Boards are:

-- Staff Student Consultative Committee meetings; - Points arising from previous subject team meeting; - SPOCs;
+- Staff Student Consultative Committee meetings;

+- Points arising from previous subject team meeting;

+- SPOCs;

 - SPOMs;

 - Assessment results;

 - Resources;

 - AMRs.

-Issues which cannot be resolved at this level are referred to the Engineering Team meetings.
+Issues which cannot be resolved at this level are referred to the Engineering Team Board.